clarus/coq-blog/posts/2015-03-14 Concurrency with promises in Coq.md

 and the reasons of these definitions are similar.

 ## Next time
-Next time we will see how to implement the primitives `Join` and `First`, to write efficient and non-blocking interactive programs in Coq.
+Next time we will see how to implement the primitives `Join` and `First`, to generate efficient and non-blocking interactive programs written in Coq.